Perception12/Perception12/README.md

 # Hello, I am Kenny 👋

 I'm a Computer engineering student on an intention to enhance as a successful software engineer.
-I love building full-stack web applications, mobile apps, and machine learning models.
+I love building web applications, mobile apps, and machine learning models.
 I LOVE PYTHON!!!

 - :wink: I'm Proficient in Python
-- - 🔭 I’m currently working on my MERN Stack and flutter framework
+- - 🔭 I’m currently learning and practicing flutter framework and Deep Learning
-- 👯 I’m looking to collaborate on Machine Learning, Full stack web development and mobile app development
+- 👯 I’m looking to collaborate on Machine Learning, web development and mobile app development
 - :thinking: I'm curious about web 3.0
-- 💬 Ask me about Frontend Technologies
+- 💬 Ask me about Machine Learning
 - 📫 How to reach me: [kehindeadejumobi82@gmail.com](mailto:kehindeadejumobi82@gmail.com) & [Twitter @PERCEP3ON](https://twitter.com/PERCEP3ON)
 - 😄 Pronouns: He/Him